 The Temple is open to devotees from 5 AM till 10 PM.
 The Prakshal Pooja, Shodashopachar Pooja, Panchopachar Pooja, and the Shej Aarti are some of the rituals that are performed every day.

-You can visit the Siddhivanayk of the Sidhatek next after the Morgaon as it is a close one.
+You can visit the Siddhivinayak of the Siddhatek next after the Morgaon as it is a close one.

 The Siddhivinayak is unique from all the 8 Vinayaks as the trunk of this murti is positioned to the right.

-Peshwa’s general Haripant Phadake was built the main road towards the temple.
+Peshwa’s general Haripant Phadake built the main road towards the temple.

-Punyashloka Ahilyabai Holkar builds the present temple in the 18th century, the idol of Lord Ganesha is nearby 3 feet tall and 2.5 feet wide.
+Punyashloka Ahilyabai Holkar built the present temple in the 18th century, the idol of Lord Ganesha is nearly 3 feet tall and 2.5 feet wide.

 It is said that the right side trunk of Ganesha is supposed to be very strict for the devotees.